 Divide students into teams.
 Write the following instructions on the board:

-• You must create a non-linear pattern using the material available.
+• Create a non-linear pattern using any of the material provided.

-• You need to represent your pattern with a table of values and a graphical representation.
+• Represent your pattern using a table of values and a graph.

 Discuss as a class.
 Ask some teams to present their representations.